canasmh/web-sprint-challenge-applied-javascript/README.md

 ## Submission format

-- [ ] Submit via Codegrade by committing and pushing any new changes to the *main* branch.
+- [x] Submit via Codegrade by committing and pushing any new changes to the *main* branch.
-- [ ] Check Codegrade for automated feedback.
+- [x] Check Codegrade for automated feedback.
-- [ ] Check Codegrade in the days following the Sprint Challenge for reviewer feedback.
+- [x] Check Codegrade in the days following the Sprint Challenge for reviewer feedback.
-- [ ] Any changes pushed after the deadline will not receive any feedback.
+- [x] Any changes pushed after the deadline will not receive any feedback.

 ## Interview Questions

 Demonstrate your understanding of this week's concepts by answering the following questions:

 1. What is the DOM?

+The DOM is an API that allows javascript to create, read, update or delete html content
-2. What is an event?
+1. What is an event?

+An event is anything that can be detected by the browser, i.e., click, hover, scroll, etc.

-3. What is an event listener?
+2. What is an event listener?

+An event listener is a method that is fired whenever an event occurs on the element that has the event listener.
+It takes two arguments, an event to listen to and a callback function to be executed when the event occurs.

-4. Why would we convert a NodeList into an Array?
+3. Why would we convert a NodeList into an Array?

+Converting a NodeList to an Array allows us to use all the fun Array methods such as map, filter and reduce.

-5. What is a component?
+4. What is a component?

+A component is a function that returns a container consisting of html elements.
+Components are especially useful when you have a lot of containers that contain identical html and css classes but differ only in the content contained within these elements.
+Creating a component allows us to keep our code dry.